Adewagold/blockchain-developer-bootcamp-final-project/README.md

 ### Prerequisites
 Node.js >= v14
 Truffle and Ganache

+### Deploying contract locally.
+Ensure to modify the `truffle-config.js` to your local development network and run `truffle compile && truffle deploy` in the terminal using port `8545`
+`truffle migrate --network development`
+`truffle console --network development`
+Once, the contract is deployed, update the `config.js` file in `client` directory with the deployed contract address of `InstitutionManager`.
-### Running the application
+### Running the application locally
 1. Clone the github repository
 2. Go into the directory via terminal using cd `final-project`
 3. run `npm install` command
-4. start the frontend with `npm start` and access the frontend on `http:localhost:3000`
+4. cd into `client` directory and start the frontend with `npm start` and access the frontend on `http:localhost:3000`

 The `client` directory contains the frontend part of the project and the deployed contract address is stored in the `config.js` file.
 If you run a new deployment of the contract, you should update the config.js file with the appropriate contract address in order for the contract instantiation to work.

-### Deploying contract locally.
-Ensure to modify the `truffle-config.js` to your local development network and run `truffle compile && truffle deploy` in the terminal

-Once, the contract is deployed, update the `config.js` file with the contract address.

 ### Running unit tests
 Run the command `truffle test` in the project directory to test the project.